-The conversion speed and accuracy are affected by the selection of the ADC clock (ADCLK), sampling pulse width (SHCLK), and conversion bit number.
-ADCLK serves as the base clock of the ADC.
-During the operation of the SAR ADC, each bit decision is synchronized with ADCLK.
-SHCLK defines the duration of the analog signal sampling period.
-A longer SHCLK allows the sampled voltage to more closely approach the original analog signal level, but it also reduces the overall conversion speed, and vice versa.
+Conversion speed and conversion accuracy are affected by the selection of the ADC clock (ADCLK), sampling pulse width (SHCLK) and conversion bit number.
+ADCLK is the base clock of ADC.
+During the operation of SAR ADC, bit operation is synchronized with ADCLK.
+SHCLK is the duration of analog signal sampling time, larger SHCLK will restore original analog signal level more closely but it will slow down the ADC conversion speed.
+Vice versa.
 The ADC can select different conversion bit number which is depended on ADCR[1:0] register bits.
 There are 2 bit number to select, which is 12-bit, 10-bit and 8-bit.
 Less conversion bit number will speed up the ADC conversion rate but the effective ADC bit is less.
 More conversion bit number will slow down the conversion rate but the accuracy is more.

-The ADC clock is derived from F{INST} and is selectable from ADCK[1:0].
+The ADC clock is derived from Fcpu and is selectable from ADCK[1:0].

 ADCK[1:0] ADC clock

-00 $F{INST}/16$
+00 F {CPU} /16

-01 $F{INST}/8$
+01 F {CPU} /8

-10 $F{INST}/1$
+10 F {CPU} /1

-11 $F{INST}/2$
+11 F {CPU} /2